jlord/sheetsee-cache/to-do.md

 ### CHARTS
 - when you have multiple charts, the highlight occurs over the each charts because they repeat the index number
+- Jquery action on making the charts responsive?

 ### DOCUMENTATION
 - Do lots of beautiful Documentation